Papers of Andrew J. Mair

 Biography

-Andrew J. "Andy" Mair, a former sugar beet farmer from Wellington, Colorado, progressed from working on a farm to employment with the United States Department of Agriculture and the Department of State.
+Andrew J. "Andy" Mair (1913-2011), a former sugar beet farmer from Wellington, Colorado, progressed from working on a farm to employment with the United States Department of Agriculture and the Department of State.
 Filling numerous positions at local, state, and federal levels of government, Mair influenced agriculture policy, implementation, and relations in the United States and around the world.

 Andrew Mair was born in South Dakota on May 28, 1913, the first son and third child of Robert and Marie Mair.
 The family had a long history of working in agriculture, and after moving to Colorado his father purchased a farm in the Wellington area.
 Growing up in this small agricultural community, Mair worked the fields with his relatives and neighbors.
-Spending summers topping beats with his friends (including future Supreme Court Justice Byron White) taught Mair the importance of the farm and the benefits of hard work.
+Spending summers topping beets with his friends (including future Supreme Court Justice Byron White) taught Mair the importance of the farm and the benefits of hard work.

 After eleven years of farming, Andrew Mair moved his family to Denver and enrolled at the University of Denver, graduating in 1949 with a degree in Economics and Political Science.
 Following his graduation he accepted the position of State Organization Director for the Colorado Farm Bureau.
 In 1954, the United States Department of Agriculture invited Mair to serve as Administrative Officer for the Commodity Stabilization Service in Colorado.
 He then moved to Washington, D.C., where he held numerous positions within the Department of Agriculture, including Deputy Administrator for Management and Vice President of the Commodity Credit Corporation.